Mental Health Awareness Month

 Meditation and finding myself

 Another thing that I was curious about, is to find the real reasons about my depression and find the core problems.
 I knew my depression was due to certain circumstances.
 And I realised if I eliminate those circumstances, I will get better and I can recognise them better in the future.
 Apart from therapy, I read a book that helped me a lot with this.
 The book is called Reinventing Your Life by Jeffrey E. Young and Janet S. Klosko.
 I needed clarity as to why this kept happening and I found my answers with the help of this book.
 I also started meditating on a daily basis.
 At first 2-3 times, a day and I still do this every single day now.
 I use the Calm app which is a great and easy way to get started.
+In 2020 I found the amazing Sah D’Simone.
+He’s become my spiritual leader in many ways and I love his meditations, the Sah Method and his book, Spiritually Sassy: 8 Radical Steps to Activate Your Innate Superpowers!

 Another way to help me cope was by adding creative projects to my life.
 This could be going on a photography walk, knitting a sweater or make a macrame masterpiece.
 I started to paint (badly!) and go on walks in nature.
 Also, I did whatever I could find to make me feel better.
 What helped as well, I started to be grateful for what I have.
 When I wake up every morning, this is one of the first things I do.
 Write down what I’m grateful for.
 I use an App called, The Five Minute Journal, but you can also just write it down in your journal.